opensmc/old-maps/README.md

 ## Advice
 * If you create 12 control points as evenly distributed across the image as possible, the georeferenced map won't look warped
-* Feel free to skip maps you don't like
+* Feel free to skip maps you don't like, someone else will work on it
-*
+* Some maps can't be georefenced because they are a small portion of the sheet.
+Please feel free to skip these, but let John know (comments in Github repo is great)
+* If you have any questions or comments at all, please don't hesitate to ask! @jridener on Slack and jridener@opensmc.org